Welcome to the Raising Achievement web area!

-Positive outcomes appear to be emerging from the activities of the Learning Communities, in particular: the development of strategies to increase staff engagement; increased parental involvement; closer collaboration with the wider community (e.g. neighbourhood schools, universities); examination of pedagogy for deep learning; the implementation of the ‘growth mindset’ learning approach; cross disciplinary teaching to provide a more relevant curriculum; focus on self-review and examining the ‘quality’ of inclusive practice; professional development for staff.
+Positive outcomes emerged from the project activities, in particular: the development of strategies to increase staff engagement; increased parental involvement; closer collaboration with the wider community (e.g. neighbourhood schools, universities); examination of pedagogy for deep learning; the implementation of the ‘growth mindset’ learning approach; cross disciplinary teaching to provide a more relevant curriculum; focus on self-review and examining the ‘quality’ of inclusive practice; professional development for staff.

-Throughout the project, the participants have been sharing ideas via an on-line forum.
-This forum serves as a platform for communication and on-going support on three levels: within the learning communities, between the learning communities and among the 'international learning zone'.
+Throughout the project the participants were sharing ideas via an on-line forum.
+This forum served as a platform for communication and on-going support on three levels: within the learning communities, between the learning communities and among the 'international learning zone'.

-The project is still underway and will conclude with a final meeting in April 2017.
-This meeting will be a working Conference which will take place in Malta, under the Maltese Presidency of the Council of the European Union (EU).
+The project concluded with the Raising Achievement International Conference in April 2017.
+This was a working Conference which took place in Malta, under the Maltese Presidency of the Council of the European Union (EU).

 A range of project outputs will be published to support work to raise the achievement of all learners.
 These outputs draw on information from the findings of the RA project, relevant work and research in member countries, as well as and other Agency work.
 They include:

 - A project conceptual framework and terminology paper.
 This paper contains the definitions of key terms and concepts used in the RA project.

 - Individual countries’ approaches to raising achievement.
 Information on participating countries’ policy and practice for raising achievement was collected via the RA project survey.
 This information will be available online in the form of 22 detailed individual country reports.